raspberrypilearning/comic-character/en/step_3.md

 ### Superhero 'appearance' section

-Next, users will describe their superhero's appearance!
+Next, the user will describe their superhero's appearance!

 The `<textarea>` element provides multi-line text entry.